 What Are Broken Registry Items?

 By now, you’ll have seen how integral the Registry is to the everyday operation of your computer.
-It is a vital component in ensuring the stability, reliability, and high performance of the computer.
+It is a vital component in ensuring the computer’s stability, reliability, and high performance.

 When there are problems with the Registry, it can have terrible effects on the general operation of the computer.
 Some of these problems in the registry are:

-- Fragmentation and corruption.
-If for some reason some entries in the Registry are corrupted, or invalid duplicates are made, it can cause errors in the computer.
+• Fragmentation and corruption.
+If some entries in the Registry are corrupted or invalid duplicates are made, it can cause errors in the computer.

 All these are what are referred to as broken Registry items.

-The main side effects of broken Registry items are reduced performance, reduced reliability, reduced stability, and system crash.
+The side effects of broken Registry items are reduced performance, reliability, stability, and system crash.

 1. Reduced Performance